Mobile navigation

 6. It’s important to go out and fail

-You never really learn anything from success.
+You don’t just learn from successes.
 Failure sucks, but it can be a learning experience – take the value from it and roll it into the next venture.
 Alternatively, watch closely whenever brands you respect (and who are doing things well) do something new.
 If they do it again, copy it.

 7. Respect the editorial team